maymplin/100-days-of-code/log.md

 ### Day 17: February 24, 2022

-**Today's Progress**: Continued Day 16 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.'
+**Today's Progress**: Continued Day 16 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

 ### Day 18: February 25, 2022

-**Today's Progress**: Continued Day 16 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.'
+**Today's Progress**: Continued Day 16 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

 ### Day 19: February 26, 2022

-**Today's Progress**: Continued Day 16 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.'
+**Today's Progress**: Continued Day 16 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

 ### Day 20: February 27, 2022

-**Today's Progress**: Finally completed Day 16 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.'
+**Today's Progress**: Finally completed Day 16 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

 **Link to work**: [100 Days of Python Day 16 project - OOP coffee_maker](https://github.com/maymplin/100-Days-of-Python/tree/main/Day016/oop-coffee-machine-start)

 ### Day 21: February 28, 2022

-**Today's Progress**: Halfway through Day 17 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.'
+**Today's Progress**: Halfway through Day 17 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

 ### Day 22: March 1, 2022

-**Today's Progress**: Continued Day 17 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.'
+**Today's Progress**: Continued Day 17 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

 **Link to work**: [100 Days of Python Day 17 project - quiz_game](https://github.com/maymplin/100-Days-of-Python/tree/main/Day017/quiz-game-start)

 ### Day 23: March 2, 2022

-**Today's Progress**: Completed Day 17 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.'
+**Today's Progress**: Completed Day 17 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

 **Link to work**: [100 Days of Python Day 17 project alternate - quiz_game_opentdb](https://github.com/maymplin/100-Days-of-Python/tree/main/Day017/quiz-game-start-opentdb)

 ### Day 24: March 3, 2022

-**Today's Progress**: Started Day 18 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.'
+**Today's Progress**: Started Day 18 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

 ### Day 25: March 4, 2022

-**Today's Progress**: Completed Day 18 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.'
+**Today's Progress**: Completed Day 18 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

 **Links to work**:
 - [100 Days of Python Day 18 project - turtle](https://github.com/maymplin/100-Days-of-Python/tree/main/Day018/day-18-start)